david-abell/audio-visualizer/README.md

 Include unexpected issues / bugs encountered.
 How were they resolved?

 - Solid.js is by far the better choice for animating svgs in this manner.
-This runs at 18 fps or lower if trying just to duplicate the number of svg paths solid.js could handle at 60fps.
+This does not run well at over 256 svg paths where Solid.js can easily handle 1024 paths at 60fps.
 - Styling range sliders with a before current value color and after current value color is a non trivial problem.
 Cross browser consistency of pseudo elements is lacking [This stack overflow answer was very helpful](https://stackoverflow.com/a/66802544/19766980)
+- It took a while to figure out the intricacies of audio context and the necessity of handling it as singleton global state shared between player and audio graph.

 ## Acknowledgements